-3.3 Estimating bounds
+3.3.
+Estimating Bounds

 The above method to estimate the copula parameter ρ relies on the assumption that the copula, and hence the quantile functions, are point-identified.
 In the absence of functional form assumptions on the copula, both G and $q(\tau, x)$ are partially identified in general.
-In particular, the quantiles of latent outcomes are bounded by (10) and (11).9 In practice, a simple way to informally assess the influence of functional form assumptions on the results is to compute estimates of the bounds in (10) and (11), obtained from the semi-parametric model.
+In particular, the quantiles of latent outcomes are bounded by (10) and (11).10 In practice, a simple way to informally assess the influence of functional form assumptions on the results is to compute estimates of the bounds in (10) and (11), obtained from the semiparametric model.

-Denoting $\overline{p}x = \sup_b p(x, b)$ the supremum of the support of the excluded variable B for 8For example, when L = 1 and $\tau_1 = \tau$, it suffices that the following matrix be full column rank:
+Denoting $\overline{p}x = \sup_b p(x, b)$ the supremum of the support of the excluded variable B for given X = x, the model implies the following bounds:11